riyandrmd/golang-todos/README.md

-## Belajar Bikin API Golang Pake Framework Echo
+## todos app using Golang with Echo framework
+learn to create RestAPI using Echo framework for todos app.